 Celtis occidentalis L.

-The Hackberry is found mainly in bottomlands and stream sides, although it is well adapted for use in the home landscape.
-It provides the homeowner with dense summer shade but allows the sun’s rays to pass through the crown in winter.
-Once established, it is drought tolerant, and the fruit provides food for birds, particularly the cedar waxwing, mockingbird, and robin.
+The Hackberry is found mainly in bottomlands and streams, although it is well adapted for use in the home landscape.
+It provides the homeowner with dense summer shade, but allows the sun’s rays to pass through the crown in winter.
+It is drought-tolerant once established.

 For more information: